 I began weaving at the SCA event Revenge of the Stitch (Shire of Spiaggia Levantina) held in March 2019.
-My current focus is on inkle and tablet weaving.
-Both are period examples of bandweaving, with tablet weaving dating back to the early Iron Age.
+My current focus is on inkle and card weaving.
+Both are period examples of bandweaving, with card weaving dating back to the early Iron Age.

 This was a challenge piece I created for my fiancé, Sir Carlyle.
 We will be attending an indoor SCA event this weekend, and he wanted a nice belt to wear.
 I had just received a brand new loom and was eager to try it out with a difficult project.